 “Can a man become a beast, for however short a time, and still remain a man?Leoric

 During their quest to find the bomb Leroic gets to muse to himself about the magical totems they now possess.
-After witnessing Feryl find a path through twisting thorns as a fox (this is an error, Ectar is the fox, Feryl is a wolf), Leoric notices his friend’s voice sounds less human every time he transforms.
+After witnessing Feryl find a path through twisting thorns as a fox (this is an error, Ectar is the fox and Feryl is a wolf), Leoric notices his friend’s voice sounds less human every time he transforms.
 It surprised me they can speak in their animal forms at all!
 But that’s not the point I want to make.
 Leoric’s foreboding thoughts set up possible future storylines about just how much these powers change those who use them.

 I’m loving all of this extra depth because I just didn’t expect it.
 While all the magical action is there, seeing them have philosophical debates, questioning their powers and being properly affected by the world around them has been a very pleasant surprise.
-It’s bittersweet of course and I can’t help thinking about how this could’ve developed if it hadn’t been cancelled so early.
+It’s bittersweet of course and I can’t help thinking how this could’ve developed if it hadn’t been cancelled so early.

 Gerry clearly had plans for the future and he was carefully planting seeds here.
 But the main thread this issue concerns how little they know about their planet’s current situation, enough to throw doubts on whether they should attempt to change their future yet again.
 With all these unknown factors they could make things even worse.